 A permit is required to visit the town, usually issued for visits to the Injalak Arts & Crafts Centre.
-At this centre, artists and craftspeople produce traditional paintings on bark and paper, plus didgeridoos, pandanus weavings and baskets, and screen-printed fabrics, either at the arts centre or on remote outstations throughout Arnhem Land.
+At this centre, artists and craftspeople display traditional paintings on bark and paper, plus didgeridoos, pandanus weavings and baskets, and screen-printed fabrics.
+Artworks are produced either at the arts centre itself or on remote outstations throughout Arnhem Land.

-As you walk around the verandah of the arts centre to see the artists at work (morning only), peer out over the wetland at the rear to the escarpment and Injalak Hill (Long Tom Dreaming).
+As you walk around the veranda of the arts centre to see the artists at work (morning only), peer out over the wetland at the rear to the escarpment and Injalak Hill (Long Tom Dreaming).
 Knowledgeable local guides lead tours to see the fine rock-art galleries here.
-The three-hour tours (bookings essential) cost from $150 per group.
+The three-hour tours cost $110/33 per adult/child.
 Although it may be possible to join a tour as a walk-in, it's generally best to book a tour from Jabiru or Darwin.

 The Northern Land Council issues permits (adult/child $16.50/free) to visit Injalak, usually on the spot.
 It also provides tide times for the East Alligator River, which is impassable at high tide.